 The typical workflow for this use case is:

-- Gain understanding of data views by finding and selecting, for example, the bill_cycle_run table within the interface setup (e.g., Snowflake instance).
-After you select the table, the Bill Cycle Run pane displays in the bottom left of the screen.
+- Gain understanding of data views by finding and selecting, for example, the payment table within the interface setup (e.g., Snowflake instance).
+After you select the table, the Payment pane displays in the bottom left of the screen.

-- Click Preview Data in the bill_cycle_run pane.
+- Click Preview Data in the payment pane.

 - Identify which data objects are needed and in which views.

-- Write your query, which has objects identified from Step 5 above and views joined from Step 5 above.
+- Write your query, which has objects identified during Step 6 above and views joined from Step 5 above.
 In this use case, there is a Payment query and a Payment Method query that need to be created.

 - Enter your SQL query in the Query pane of the interface setup.